AmanLovesCats/Amans-Repuls-Client/README.md

 You can check the files with an antivirus first if you like, there's not much code in there anyway.

+Contact me if you want to install this on MacOS/Linux, discord: aman_and_cats.

 Inspired by Nexide's Nexi Client.